peanutchicken/EECS22L-TeamProject/README.md

 Date: 5/12/2021

-For copyright information, please refer to COPYRIGHT.
+* For copyright and license information, please refer to COPYRIGHT.

-For installation instructions, please refer to INSTALL.
+* For installation instructions, please refer to INSTALL.

-For more information about playing the game, please refer to Chess_UserManual.pdf.
+* For more information about playing the game, please refer to Chess_UserManual.pdf.

-For more information about the technical details of th program, including technical documentation, please refer to Chess_SoftwareSpec.pdf.
+* For more information about the technical details of th program, including technical documentation, please refer to Chess_SoftwareSpec.pdf.